rperera12/MachineLearning_Framework_Microstructure_Characterization/README.md

 If you have any questions, I'd be happy to offer additional help! please email me at rzp0063@auburn.edu

-### Please check out the additional provided notebooks for a quick tutorial on setting up and running the framework for the characterization of Grain Boundaries.
+### Please check out the additional provided notebooks for a quick tutorial on setting up and running the complete framework.

-### Due to Copyright from the YOLOv5 algorithm, I am not able to provide a full tutorial for running the pore characterization process, but if you follow this tutorial along with the original paper [Optimized and autonomous machine learning framework for characterizing pores, particles, grains and grain boundaries in microstructural images](https://arxiv.org/abs/2101.06474), the steps for the complete set up are explained .
+### Due to Copyright from the YOLOv5 algorithm, I am not able to provide a full tutorial for running the pore characterization process, but if you follow the notebook tutorial along with the original paper [Optimized and autonomous machine learning framework for characterizing pores, particles, grains and grain boundaries in microstructural images](https://arxiv.org/abs/2101.06474), the steps for the complete set up are explained .